WHO AM I?

 While some people believe that journalism committed suicide a long time ago, I”m one who feels there are many good reporters out there who are not only doing their best but making a difference.
 They oppose plagiarism, they don’t accept junkets … and they stand up to management who attempt to censor or influence news content.
 Good for them.

 Frank Niertit, Director of Chemical Instrumentation at the University of Southern California, writes, “We cannot be everywhere.
 That is why we need reporters.
 Journalists should be our probes and sensors into the tissue and history of our existence.
 Unfortunately, those probes and sensors are systematically being dismantled — and contrived information is being presented to us.”

 Why not?
 I ask that all ‘news consumers’ weigh the information they’re getting and judge for themselves the value of that information.
 Hey, be your own editor.
 Think for yourself.

 Should you discover anything on my blog that’s lifted from a news release or stolen from another source, I’ll contribute $1,000 towards a hit man to put me out of my misery.
 But enough of the bravado.
 Enjoy the site … and if you feel some information is worth passing on to others, please do.
 With credit of course.

 THINGS END.
 MEMORIES DON’T.

 One more thing … some entries on this blog appear like ‘trips down memory lane.’
-That’s because they are, to a large extent.
-But, of course, they’re more than that, as I often write about “the story behind the story.”
-My hope is to give readers an insight into specific news events and into the profession I love.
+That’s because they are.
+But of course they’re more than that, as I often write about “the story behind the story.”
+My hope is to give readers an insight into specific news events … and into the profession I love.